 Of those indebted persons who enter the workforce, 20% struggle with making timely loan payments.

 Both millennials and older employees alike are battling their own student loan crises, some of whom are working under your very own company.
 This stands true for both full-time and part-time employees.

 As an employer, you can take an active role in helping them get one step closer to being debt-free.

 Student Loan Relief Programs And How They Work

-Before you can help your employees pay back their student loans, it’s important to identify the type of loan that your employee has.
+Before you can help your employees pay back their student loans through different methods, such as a monthly payment system, it’s important to identify the type of loan that your employee has.

 There are two types of student loans: federal loans and private loans.

 Federal student loans are loans given by the U.S Department of Education for students who are in need of financial support.